BlockchainCommons/GordianWallet-iOS/README.md

 <img src="./Images/home_screen_collapsed.PNG" alt="FullyNoded 2 app Home Screen" width="250"/> <img src="./Images/home_screen_expanded.PNG" alt="FullyNoded 2 app Home Screen" width="250"/>

-## Status — Late Alpha
+## Status — Early Beta

-*FullyNoded 2* is currently under active development and in late alpha testing phase.
-It should only be used on Bitcoin testnet for now.
+*FullyNoded 2* is currently under active development and in early beta testing phase.
+It should be used on Bitcoin testnet to gain familiarity with how the wallet works, and most importantly to practice deleting and recovering wallet.
+For a detailed checklist to test critical functionality please see our [Checklist.md](./Docs/Checklist.md)

 ## Testflight